itrabbi24/itrabbi24/README.md

 - 💬 Brainstorm with me over tech, algorithms
 - 📧 How to reach me: itrabbi24@gmail.com
-- ⚡ Interest In: Android & Ios Apps development, Game development
+- ⚡ Interest In : Learning Somthing New
 - 😄 Fun fact: In my free time I love to travel